($1,432) Cost to ship a car from Olympia, WA to New Haven, CT

 The time of the year

-Seasonal demand and weather conditions in both Olympia and New Haven can impact car shipping prices.
+Both seasonal trends and local weather in Olympia and New Haven can influence what you’ll pay for car shipping.

 July, August and September are the driest months in Olympia, WA and so it would be best to plan moving during these months.
 Snow and rain might be a challenge deo relocation during the colder months, specially during December and January.